excaliburjs/ludum-50/README.md

         npm start

 8. Make your changes, commit directly to the 'main' branch, update your local copy with `git pull -r`, and then push to the remote repository.

+### Debugging tools

+We have excalibur dev-tools running by default.
+It shows up in the top right corner of the browser tab.

+### Debugging hotkeys

+- Pressing `p` on the keyboard will toggle pause/resume of the game.
+- Pressing `;` will toggle excalibur debug mode (this won't update unless game is running).
+This can also be toggled at the top of the excalibur dev-tools window.